biotope/biotope-element/docs/events.md

 title: Events
 ---

-Events in HTMl are used for communication between your components and the outside world
+Events in HTML are used for communication between your components and the outside world. `biotope-element` uses the native CustomEvent implementation, so only pure Javascript is used.

-In `biotope-element`, we use the native CustomEvent implementation, so you can expect no shenanigans and no magic behind the scenes - just pure unadulterated Javascript… and a helper function to help you out.

-We'd also like to show you some guidelines for using CustomElements so that you have the best possible experience developing and maintaining components built with `biotope-element`.
+Below you'll also find some guidelines for using CustomElements so that you have the best possible experience developing and maintaining components built with `biotope-element`.

 ## Emitting
 To prevent event cluttering on the window element you should only dispatch events on the component itself or on its children.
 Anything outside is not under your control and should be handled with care.

-To dispatch an event you can just call the `this.emit` function on your component:
+To dispatch an event you can just call the `emit` function on your component:

 ```javascript
 import Component from '@biotope/element';